 There’s much more to do and see in Bodega Bay after your hike.
 This charming coastal town isn’t just a picturesque fishing port; it’s also a sensational place to indulge in seafood — crab, salmon, rockfish and more — taken right off a local boat.

 Grab a seat at one of the picnic tables in front of Spud Point Crab Company, where you can bite into a fresh crab sandwich and gaze at fishing boats docked nearby.
 Perhaps you’d prefer a casual dinner at The Tides Wharf Restaurant & Bar, where scenes from “The Birds” were filmed.
-Or you might choose to go all out with a meal at Terrapin Creek Café, where fresh ingredients and innovative cuisine have won a Michelin star.
+Or you might choose to go all out with a meal at Terrapin Creek Café, where fresh ingredients and innovative cuisine have won national acclaim.

 Want to stay longer?
 Head for luxurious Bodega Bay Lodge, where each room provides amazing ocean views.
 The elegant guest lodges at Inn at the Tides are nestled in beautiful and secluded surroundings; the Bodega Harbor Inn, conveniently located in old town Bodega Bay, overlooks Bodega Harbor; or check our listings of coastal hotels and B&Bs.